 What is conformity bias?

-Conformity bias is when people follow the patterns of behavior or thought that others in their community have established instead of thinking for themselves (which is to say they “conform”).
+Conformity bias is formed when someone follows the patterns of behavior or thought that others in their community have established instead of thinking for themselves (which is to say they “conform”).
 If you’ve been on the internet for any amount of time, you’ve probably heard or read the term “sheeple” (sheep + people), which refers to people who willingly follow the herd, demonstrating a strong conformity bias.

 Conformity bias is a bit different than implicit biases like gender bias or ability bias, which influence how we think about other people.
 Conformity bias influences our own actions.
 It’s our bias towards conformity.